claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-10-principles-data-graphics.md

 **Hypothesis three: CBIN ads have the highest site visit rate because the ads have been shown in more expensive, higher quality, placements.**

 ### 3. Show multivariate data
-The real world is multivariate, and as I mentioned in the first section of this post, I could analyze multiple variables and metrics for each banner ad.
+The real world is multivariate.

+As I mentioned in the first section of this post, I could analyze multiple variables and metrics for each banner ad.

-**Site visit rate**, the percentage of users that visit the site after being served an ad impression either by clicking the ad (post-click conversion) or by visiting the site later on (post-view conversion) is an excellent metric to measure the success of a creative at driving site visitors, this is based mainly on the way that the banner ad looks (size, image, message copy), and on the ad placement.
+**Site visit rate** is the percentage of users that visit the site after being served an ad impression, the users get to the site either by clicking the ad (post-click conversion) or by visiting the site later on (post-view conversion).
+Site visit rate is an excellent metric to measure the success of a creative at driving site visits, and its value is based mainly on the way that the banner ad looks (size, image, message copy) and on the ad placement.

 But a good banner ad not only attracts visitors, it also prompts them to action (engagement and ultimately, purchase).
-And those actions depend more on the landing page associated with the ad and multiple other variables that don't have much to do with the banner ad, such as the overall user experience of the site, the price of the products, the price of shipping, etc.
+That action will depend more on the landing page associated with the ad, as well as multiple other variables that don't have much to do with the banner ad, such as the overall user experience of the site, the price of the product advertised, the price of shipping, etc.

 To measure the success of the landing page, I look at **engagement rate**, the percentage of visitors that got to the site and decided to stay for a minute or more, or clicked on three or more pages.
-The ***conversion rate** tells me how successful the landing page, and the overall user experience, are at driving visitors to make a purchase.
+The **conversion rate** tells me how successful the landing page, and the overall user experience, are at driving visitors to make a purchase.

 You can have great ads, with incredible high click-through rate, but if your website is broken, or the user experience is just bad, very few people are going to purchase your product.